shidel-dev/async-grpc/README.md

 # async-grpc

-An async grpc implimentation for ruby.
+An async grpc implementation for ruby.
 Build on top of [Async](https://github.com/socketry/async), and [google-protobuf](https://rubygems.org/gems/google-protobuf/)

 Supports: